 During the day, the sun is the most abundant source of blue light.
-We are exposed to far more blue light during the day than any device or artificial light could hope for once the sun sets.
+We are exposed to far more blue light during the day than any device when the sun sets.
 But is this blue light completely harmful?
 Do we really need to constantly protect ourselves from it?
 No, blue light can be beneficial especially during the day.

 In the course of our evolution, we have been designed to stay active during the day and retire to our bed at night.
 The HEV light that deeply penetrates our eyes plays a major role maintaining this regular sleep cycle.
 Exposure to blue light suppresses the sleep-inducing hormone melatonin and boosts alertness.
 Blue light also elevates your mood, enhances memory and boosts your cognitive functions so you’ll be at your best during the day.

 At night, the absence of the sun and it's blue light would ideally allow the production of melatonin and encourage sleep.
 Unfortunately, that’s not the case in these modern times.
 The use of artificial fluorescent lighting, smartphones, tablets, laptops and other similar devices has ensured that we remain exposed to blue light well after the sun has already set.

 We are practically glued to the screens of our treasured smartphones and laptops.
 In fact, young adults may be using their phones an average of five hours a day.
 When exposure to blue light emitted by such devices happens at night, it suppresses the production of melatonin and keeps you alert when you should be preparing for sleep.
 It’s, therefore, crucial to making heavy use of blue light filters once the sun sets to prevent insomnia and disruption of your sleep cycle.